exoad/exoad/mds/Bio.md

 # [Bio]

 My name is Jack (Meng).
-I currently attend High School with a simple aim for going into Computer Science through Competitive Programming. :)
+I currently attend High School.
+My favorite language is C as there are many things I have used it for and was also my very first language.

 # My System Environment